crashoverride777/swifty-ads/README.md

 # AdMob: Pre-setup (iOS)

-Igore this step if you are not planning to use AdMob.

 - Step 1: Sign up for a Google AdMob account and create your real adUnitIDs for your app, one for each type of ad you will use (Banner, Interstitial, Reward Ads).

 https://support.google.com/admob/answer/3052638?hl=en-GB&ref_topic=3052726